Bílina: Spa

-Local springs of delicious mineral water began to be systematically exploited already in 1664.
-In 1702 Princess Eleonore of Lobkowicz had the mineral spring cleaned and the very first spa guests began to visit.
-By the end of 19th century the spa Biliner Sauerbrunn (meaning "Carbonated springs of Bílina" in German) had become the pride of the town.
-Bílina also received the nickname "Vichy of Germany".
-The digestive pastilles produced here also provided a worldwide common name for digestive regulators and laxatives: "Seidlitz Powders."
-The lozenges were made from the spring's mineral water Zaječická hořká, which was also used in the local spa balneology.
+Local springs of prized mineral water began to be systematically exploited in 1664.
+Around 1712, Princess Eleonore of Lobkowicz had the mineral spring cleaned and the very first spa guests began to visit.

-Scientific descriptions of the medicinal properties of local water treatment have contributed to the works of significant balneologists, including Franz Ambrosius Reuss, August Emanuel von Reuss and Josef von Löschner.
-Father and son Reuss are depicted in the spa Bílina memorial, which dominates the spa's central park.
+Scientific descriptions of the medicinal properties of local water treatment have contributed to the works of significant balneologists, including Franz Ambros Reuss and August Emanuel von Reuss and Josef von Löschner.
+In 1820, mineral water began to be exported abroad.
+At the beginning of the 20th century, the biggest importers were the German and Russian empires.
+The most distant country where water was exported was Brazil (Rio de Janeiro).

-In 1878 a large spa complex was built in a Renaissance Revival style, designed by the Lobkowicz family architect and builder Franz Sablik.
+In 1878, a large spa complex was built in the Neo-Renaissance style, designed by the Lobkowicz family architect and builder Franz Sablik.
 Above the main spring, called "Joseph's Spring", a so-called spring temple was built, which protected it from the influences of the surroundings and at the same time allowed visitors to gather water as it was common in other European spas.
 Another building became popular among visitors: Forest Café, built as a timber pavilion in Swiss mountainous style.

-At the beginning of the 20th century, the biggest importers were Germany and Russia.
-The most distant country where water was exported was Brazil (Rio de Janeiro).